 These successes allowed BPMC to plot its course of action for next year.
 That should include two marketed drugs, four in application stages and more than a dozen in trials and preclinical investigation.
 Given the wins already, there’s no reason to think blueprint won’t get there.

 Ligand Pharmaceuticals (LGND)

-If one partner is good, then having over 100 is better.
+If one partner is good, then having more than 100 is better.
 And this is the case for Ligand Pharmaceuticals (NASDAQ:LGND).
-LGND counts big shots like Amgen (NASDAQ:AMGN), Pfizer (NYSE:PFE) and generic drug specialist Teva (NASDAQ:TEVA) as some of partners/ licensees.
+LGND counts big shots like Amgen (NASDAQ:AMGN), Pfizer (NYSE:PFE) and generic drug specialist Teva (NASDAQ:TEVA) as some of its partners/licensees.
 The key is Ligand’s business model.

 Perhaps the best part is much of the development risk is pushed on the firms using LGND’s tech.
 Ligand gets paid something either way.

 As a result, LGND is one of the few biotech stocks out there that is actually profitable.
 Moreover, the steady stream of royalties has allowed the firm to build up a massive war chest of just under $1.4 billion in cash on its balance sheet.
 While it’s too early to talk about dividend potential, LGND could be on its way to initiating a payout in the future as more drugs hit pharmacy shelves using its technology.

 And yet, shares of LGND could be a massive bargain.
 After some hype has left the stock, investors can score shares about 30% below their year-ago levels.